Safed: Geography

 Safed is 40 km east of Acre and 20 km north of Tiberias.

 Climate

-Safed has a Mediterranean climate (Köppen climate classification: Csa) with hot, dry summers and cool, rainy and occasionally snowy winters.
+Despite its high altitude, Safed has a hot-summer Mediterranean climate (Köppen climate classification: Csa) with hot, dry summers and cool, rainy and occasionally snowy winters.
 The city receives 682 mm of precipitation per year.
 Summers are rainless and hot with an average high temperature of 31 °C and an average low temperature of 20 °C. Winters are cool and wet, and precipitation is occasionally in the form of snow.
-Winters have an average high temperature of 10 °C and an average low temperature of 5 °C.
+Winters have an average high temperature of 10 °C and an average low temperature of 5 °C. Night frost is common in winter.